CiscoDevNet/AppD-Cloud-Kickstart/docs/GCP_VM_BUILD_INSTRUCTIONS.md

 1. Build the __LPAD VM__ CentOS 7.9 AMI image:

     This will take several minutes to run.
-However, this build will be shorter because the size of the root volume for the AMI image is much smaller.
+However, this build will be shorter than the APM-Platform VM because the size of the root volume for the AMI image is much smaller.

     ```bash